Bayesian Analysis of Rank Data with Covariates and Heterogeneous Rankers: Introduction

-Challenges arise in the analysis of ranking data when (a) rankers are of different qualities or belong to different opinion groups; (b) covariates information are available for either rankers or the ranked entities or both; and (c) there are incomplete ranking lists. \citet{murphy2006,murphy2008jasa,murphy2008aoas, murphy2010} developed the finite mixture of Plackett--Luce models and Benter models \citep{benter1994} to accommodate heterogeneous subgroups of rankers, where both the mixing proportion and group specific parameters can depend on the covariates of rankers. \citet{bockenholt1993} introduces the finite mixture of Thurstone models to allow for heterogeneous subgroups of rankers; \citet{yu2000bayesian} attempts to incorporate the covariates information for both ranked entities and rankers; \citet{johnson2002bayesian} examines qualities of several known subgroups of rankers; and \citet{lee2014} represents qualities of rankers by letting them have different noise levels.
-See \citet{bockenholt2006} for a review of developments in Thurstonian-based analysis, as well as some further extensions.
+Challenges arise in the analysis of ranking data when (a) rankers are of different qualities or belong to groups with different opinions; (b) covariate information are available for either the rankers or the ranked entities or both; and (c) there are incomplete ranking lists. \citet{murphy2006,murphy2008aoas,murphy2008jasa, murphy2010} developed the finite mixture of PL models and Benter models \citep{benter1994} to accommodate heterogeneous subgroups of rankers, where both the mixing proportion and group-specific parameters can depend on the covariates of rankers. \citet{bockenholt1993} introduces the finite mixture of Thurstone models to allow for heterogeneous subgroups of rankers, with limited explorations; \citet{yu2000bayesian} attempts to incorporate the covariate information for both ranked entities and rankers; \citet{johnson2002bayesian} examines qualities of several known subgroups of rankers; and \citet{lee2014} represents qualities of rankers by letting them have different noise levels.
+See \citet{bockenholt2006} for a review of developments in Thurstonian-based analysis with some further extensions.
+In the presence of incomplete ranking lists, \citet{ailon2010aggregation, xia2011maximum, meila2012dirichlet} and \citet{liu2019learning} studied rank aggregation under various model assumptions.
 Recently, \citet{deng2014bayesian} proposed a Bayesian approach that can distinguish high-quality rankers from low-quality ones, and \citet{bhowmik2017} proposed a method that utilizes covariates of ranked entities to assess qualities of all rankers.
+See also \citet{Badgeley2014,Wangaggregation2017,wangaggregation2018} for rank aggregation with application to genomic studies.